andersonbrito/quality_assurance/README.md

 - `impacc-virology-clin-individ.csv` (patient metadata)
 - `batch_layout.csv` (batch layout file)

 Samples that fail at this step are flagged with 'FAIL' under a new column `metadata_status`, which is added in the quality assurance matrix.
 A `missing_metadata` column will also list metadata field that caused the failure.
+Likewise, columns `batch_issues` and `batch_status` are added, indicating inconsistencies in the batch layout file.

 ## Creating base dataset